 Upon completion of the course, participants will receive a Certificate of Attendance and Certificate in Group (Level A) Training in Group Interpersonal Therapy.

-This year, the Summer Institute in Global Mental Health was held from May 15-20, 2019.
-For more information, please visit the Global Mental Health Lab website.
+This year, the Summer Institute in Global Mental Health will be held virtually from May 10- May 15, 2022.

 WHO mhGap Humanitarian Intervention Guide training is provided by: